A New Standard of Care for Improving Patient Outcomes

 Recent study in the New England Journal of Medicine cites warfarin as the leading cause of emergency room admissions among the elderly.

-By contacting patients with reminders to test if weekly results are not received, Philips Patient Self-Testing service offers clinicians and their patients a high degree of support for anticoagulation therapy.
+By contacting patients with reminders to test if weekly results are not received, Remote Cardiac Services' Patient Self-Testing service offers clinicians and their patients a high degree of support for anticoagulation therapy.

 When testing patients with mechanical heart valves, Medicare advises: “In order to achieve time in therapeutic range of greater than 90%, a patient most likely needs to test once a week.”
 1